 Get involved with their homework.
 This doesn't mean doing it for them, or assessing or marking them.
 It will help your child if you agree on set times for doing homework, if you know what the teacher's expectations are, and if you talk about what they're doing and introduce new ideas and ways of approaching the work.

 Also talk with your child about what subjects they choose.
 Some NCEA options require your child to take specific subjects as early as Years 9 and 10.
-If you need help choosing subject, see Choosing subjects and careers, or ask the school.
+If you need help choosing subject, see Choosing subject areas, or ask the school.

 With the Ministry of Education’s support, New Zealand schools are set up to give the community a say in deciding how their school works.
-Here are some ways you can get involved with the school - but also talk to other parents, the teachers and principal about ways to participate.
+Here are some ways you can get involved with the school - but also talk to other parents and/or carers, the teachers and principal about ways to participate.